Destiny 2 Forsaken guide: God rolls and the best perks for every weapon. Random rolls were a hotly requested feature for Destiny 2: Forsaken.

 Ryan Darcey's Blog - A Method For Creative Paper Map Design.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 The thoughts and opinions expressed are those of the writer and not Gamasutra or its parent company.
 This post was originally published on Ryan Darcey's blog, Making Moves.
 When designing a new map for your game, it can be extremely difficult, sometimes paralyzing, just trying to figure out where to start.
 Especially for a designer that's not an "idea guy".
+You know those people, and if you're not one of them, you're probably pretty jealous of them.
 Ron Newcomb's Blog - Three Solutions to Three Problems in Interactive Fiction.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 At this year’s PAX East, unofficial Gwent leads Damien Monnier and Rafal Jaki of CD Projekt Red gave a presentation (starting at on how the game-within-a-game came to life.
 Gwent, for the uninitiated, is a deckbuilding card game within The Witcher 3 that lets players buy, steal, and compete for rare cards around the entire game world, facing off with major story characters and random shopkeeps alike.
+It’s a feature that won a lot of praise from players shortly after release thanks to its surprising depth and its presence both as an unconventional quest reward and occassional quest driver.
+Its origins, however, weren’t nearly as grand as its reception.
 Josh Bycer's Blog - The Pros and Cons of CCG-based Game Design.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 Doom on PC will have an uncapped frame rate, ultra-wide monitor support, id confirms.
 The Windows PC version of id Software's new Doom will have a lengthy list of graphical options, including an uncapped frame rate and support for 21:9 aspect ratio monitors for wider field-of-view, the developer's chief technical officer confirmed today.